Larry Houser, Founder

 Robin Hogerhuis, Program Developer

-Robin has recently joined the board as the community program developer and community liaison partnering with local businesses to develop programs within their curriculum for children on the autism spectrum.
+Robin is the community program developer and community liaison partnering with local businesses to develop programs within their curriculum for children on the autism spectrum.
 She has also partnered with CF Dance academy in developing a set of performing arts classes for children on the autism spectrum as well.
 Robin first introduced Everybody Dance Now, a class for dancing, costumes and performances for the children, that became a huge success.
 She then went on to create Everybody Move Now, focusing on dance as a means of physical fitness and self expression as well as a music component where the children learn to sing, clap and learn their rhythm instruments together.